pxc/gitbook/text/27_Finding_Issues_Git_Bisect/0_ Finding_Issues_Git_Bisect.markdown

     $ git bisect visualize

-which will run gitk and label the commit it chose with a marker that says "bisect".
+which will run `gitk` and label the commit it chose with a marker that says `bisect`.
 Choose a safe-looking commit nearby, note its commit ID, and check it out with:

     $ git reset --hard fb47ddb2db...

-then test, run "bisect good" or "bisect bad" as appropriate, and continue.
+then test, run `bisect good` or `bisect bad` as appropriate, and continue.